 - Best Restaurants Near Porto Limnionas

-There is a decent restaurant here, parking and lots of sunbeds with views over the bay.
+Porto Limnionas has a decent restaurant, parking, and lots of sunbeds with views over the bay.
 There isn’t really a beach as such, but at the end of the cove, there is some pebbly sand submerged under the water where you can stand.

 Many people (including us) choose to just jump off of the rocks and into the crystal clear Ionian Sea from here.